Healthcare in Thailand

 In case of an emergency, you should call 1669, Thailand's free state-operated ambulance service.
 You can also choose to call a private hospital instead.
 If you call a private hospital, you will need to pay an ambulance service fee, which is around THB 5,000.

-However, as we've mentioned above, ambulance services in Thailand may not be reliable.
-This is why a lot of locals as well as expats prefer to use their own transportation to get to the hospital in case of an emergency.
+However, as we mentioned above, ambulance services in Thailand may not be reliable.
+This is why many locals and expats prefer to use their own transportation to get to the hospital in case of an emergency.

 When you arrive at the hospital, make sure you inform the hospital staff of any insurance you may have.

 If you arrive at a government hospital and you have social insurance, you won't be charged for treatment.
-However, be mindful that you may find lawn cues and a limited choice of available doctors and medication.
+However, be mindful that you may find long queues and a limited choice of available doctors and medication.
 This is why most expatriates prefer using private hospitals and having private insurance when living in Thailand long-term.

 Pharmacies and medication in Thailand

-Medication is sold over the counter and doesn't require a prescription: this includes antibiotics and anti-malarial medication.
+Most medication is sold over the counter and doesn't require a prescription; this includes antibiotics and anti-malarial medication, but if you need more powerful medications such as Xanax, antidepressants, or similar, you must buy these from a clinic or hospital.
 If you have a minor ailment, you can always consult a pharmacist on the best medication to take.
-However, keep in mind that mild symptoms may also be a sign of something more serious and, if they persist, it's strongly advised that you see a doctor instead of self-medicating.
+However, keep in mind that mild symptoms may also be a sign of something more serious, and if they persist, it's strongly advised that you see a doctor instead of self-medicating.

-A lot of pharmacists in Thailand do speak basic English.
+Many pharmacists in Thailand speak basic English.
 However, to be on the safe side, it's best to find the medication you need online first and use a translator so that you have something to show to the pharmacist in case they don't speak English.

 Useful links: